thaliaarchi/notes/compilers/ir/synthesis.md

 MLIR's new approach vs established compilers.
 How were the other compilers novel at release and how has that changed since?

+The explicit graph design and op extensibility of MLIR is intentionally reminiscent of the sea-of-nodes representation.
+Graal directly uses sea of nodes.

 ## Other papers

 Is there a paper on GCC?
 Possibly worth reviewing, if only for shortcomings or